Analysis | A ‘second summer’ brought record warmth to much of the U.S.: Here’s how rare that is

 Seattle is an indicator of how frequently the Pacific Northwest may see second summers.
 The verdict?
 Seattle didn’t experience a single one in the past decade.

 The reason is simple: Seattle is on the water, which provides a stabilizing influence to temperatures.
 It’s also in an area that’s relatively shielded from early season Arctic outbreaks, which tend to occur well to the east.
-Overall, Seattle takes a lot of criticism for its gray winters, but it’s at least less likely to experience the hefty temperature swings commonplace across the Plains.
+Overall, Seattle takes a lot of criticism for its gray winters, but it’s less likely to experience the hefty temperature swings commonplace across the Plains.

 Moreover, it’s tricky to get dramatic spells of late-season heat; a warm air mass would have to come from the south or southeast, and ordinarily a breeze from those directions in Seattle is fleeting this time of year.